Prince Edward Island Lands Protection Act Explained

 Where can I read the official PEI Lands Protection Act?

-The full legislation is available on the Government of Prince Edward Island website: Prince Edward Island Lands Protection Act .
+You can read the legislation on the Government of Prince Edward Island website here: Prince Edward Island Lands Protection Act.

 How much land can a non-resident buy on PEI without approval?

-Non-residents are generally limited to 5 acres of land or 165 feet of shoreline frontage without approval.
-Exceeding either limit requires government permission.
+In general, a non-resident is limited to 5 acres of land or 165 feet of shore frontage without approval.
+If either limit is exceeded, government approval is usually required.

-Shore frontage is measured following the general trend of the shoreline, not as a straight-line measurement.
+Shore frontage is measured following the general trend of the shoreline rather than in a straight line.

 Can non-residents apply to exceed the limits?

 Yes.
-Applications are reviewed by IRAC and may be approved through an Order in Council, but approval is not guaranteed.
+Applications can be reviewed through IRAC and may proceed to Executive Council for a final decision, but approval is not guaranteed.

 Is this article legal advice?

-No. This content is for general information only.
-Always consult a qualified PEI real estate lawyer regarding your specific circumstances.
+No. This content is for general information only and should not replace advice from a qualified PEI real estate lawyer.

 The trademarks REALTOR®, REALTORS®, and the REALTOR® logo are controlled by The Canadian Real Estate Association (CREA) and identify real estate professionals who are member’s of CREA.
 The trademarks MLS®, Multiple Listing Service® and the associated logos are owned by CREA and identify the quality of services provided by real estate professionals who are members of CREA.
 Used under license.